Laura Osgood - Artistic Director & Owner

 Kristin WagnerContemporary & Conditioning

-Christine Brady is usually the first person to greet your dancers with a smile and very often the first point of contact for families at Wilmington Dance Academy.
+Christine is usually the first person to greet your dancers with a smile and very often the first point of contact for families at Wilmington Dance Academy.
 Aside from advising current and potential new families on which classes they’ll love, she also onboards new faculty, maintains our website, and manages the day-to-day operations at Wilmington Dance Academy.
-As WDA’s resident “wikihow”; Christine is your go-to when it comes to costumes, props, schedules, and even tips and tricks to get your dancer prepared for the stage!
+As WDA’s resident “wikihow,” Christine is your go-to when it comes to costumes, props, schedules, and even tips and tricks to get your dancer prepared for the stage!
 (Never underestimate the power of negotiating with stickers and bandaids!)
-On a personal note, Christine is a seasoned WDA “dance mom”; her daughters Reaghan and Norah are both members of the senior team.
+On a personal note, Christine is a seasoned WDA “dance mom”; her daughter Norah is a member of the senior team and her daughter Reaghan dances with Merrimack College on their nationally ranked D1 dance team.

 Guest Faculty